EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 mb s3://mybucket
 ```

 `s3://mybucket` is an S3 URI.
-S3 URIs are a standard way of referncing buckets, and files, available at S3 endpoints.
+S3 URIs are a standard way of referencing buckets, and files, available at S3 endpoints.

 !!!
 Important "Bucket names"